ttopi/PyCap/docs/index.md

 Note, unlike exporting and importing data, exporting/importing/deleting files can only be done for a single record at a time.

-Generally, you will be given bytes from the file export method so binary-formatted can be written properly and are expected to pass an open file object for file importing.
+Generally, you will be given bytes from the file export method so binary-formatted data can be written properly and you are expected to pass an open file object for file importing.
 Of course, you should open a file you wish to import with a well-chosen mode.

 The REDCap API doesn't send any return message for file methods.
 Therefore, it's important to watch out for `redcap.RedcapError` exceptions that may occur when a request fails on the server.
 If this isn't thrown, you can assume your request worked.